MAX1MDEV/FreeruCompanion/README.md

 **Disclaimer: the usage of this script may violate the Terms of Service of the site it runs on.
 Use at your own risk.**

+### 📌 To-Do List: Freeru Companion
+#### 🔧 Main Tasks
+- Full implementation and refinement of site automation features
+  - Improving the work of current automated processes
+  - Adding new functions for maximum automation
+- Redesigning the task completion system
+  - Updating task execution logic
+  - Optimizing and improving the interface

+#### 🛠 Fixes and Optimization
+- Micro-fix for link transition issues
+- Bug fixes related to incorrect redirects

 ### Supported site
 | Site               | Features
 | :----------------- | :-----------------